seanwhs/BootCamps/Readme.md

 * DVC for data and experiment versioning
 * MLflow for experiment tracking
 * Apache Superset and Metabase
+* Hugging Face Transformers libraries
+* llama.cpp, Ollama, and vLLM
+* LangChain and Haystack
+* Qdrant and Chroma
+* Model Context Protocol (MCP) SDKs
+* Agent-to-Agent (A2A) protocols
+* FastAPI

 ### Core Learning Areas